 Conclusion:

-In conclusion, modern day password managers all have area in which they excel.
-But they all fall short in one area or another, leaving a large amount of users unable or unwilling to use the password manager.
+In conclusion, modern day password managers have area in which they excel.
+However, they all fall short in one area or another, leaving a large number of users unable or unwilling to use the password manager.
 MasterVault aimed to fill this gap in the market but fell short.
-We aim to enhance MasterVault by adding top-of-the-line security and make it as user-friendly as possible.
-By the end of this project, we believe MasterVault will be an ideal password manager for all users online.
+Therefore, in this project, we aim to enhance MasterVault by adding top-of-the-line security and make it as user-friendly as possible.
+By the end of this project, MasterVault will be considered as an ideal password manager for all online users.

 References